Domestic rabbit care — hutches, hay, pellets, grooming.

 Why Hay Is Important

-Rabbits’ teeth grow continuously; without hay’s abrasive texture, they risk dental overgrowth that leads to pain and eating difficulties.
-The high fiber in hay keeps their digestive system functioning smoothly.
+Rabbits’ teeth grow continuously; without hay’s abrasive texture, they risk dental overgrowth that leads to pain, abscesses, and eating difficulties.
+The high fiber in hay keeps their digestive system functioning smoothly by promoting gut motility and healthy cecal fermentation.

 Types of Hay and What to Choose